Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 What Are Your Chances for Getting Diabetes?

 Diabetes is a disease that affects millions of people in the United States.
 The World Health Organization (WHO) records that the number rises every year.
-According to the International Diabetes Federation (IDF), diabetes affects 371 million people worldwide, and 187 million of them do not even know they have it.
+According to the International Diabetes Federation (IDF), diabetes affects 463 million people worldwide, and 187 million of them do not even know they have it.
+Also, 1 in every 11 people is a diabetic.

 What are the chances of a person getting the disease?
 There is really no guarantee that people won't get diabetes.
 There is a myth that only obese people would get the disease.
 That is not true because there are some skinny people with diabetes.
-To give you an idea of who might end up with either type of diabetes, know that the chances of people getting Type 1 diabetes are 1 in 100 or 1 percent.
-The chances of people getting Type 2 diabetes are 1 in 9 or 11 percent.
+To give you an idea of who might end up with either type of diabetes, know that the chances of people getting Type 1 diabetes are 1 in 100.
+The chances of people getting Type 2 diabetes are 1 in 11.

 Odds of People Getting Diabetes

-Diabetes can occur in anyone.
+Diabetes can occur in anyone, men, women, and children.
 Therefore, there are no guarantees that you will not get it.
 There is some documentation about the risk factors.

 The risk factors depend on the following conditions: